Parish Council Elections

 Parliamentary elections are held in response to Her Majesty the Queen dissolving Parliament and issuing a Writ to hold an election.
 The maximum term of office of a Government is five years.
-The last Parliamentary General Election was held on 8th June 2017.
-The next Parliamentary General Election will now be held on 12th December 2019, further details will be available shortly.
+The last Parliamentary General Election was held on 12th December 2019.
+The next Parliamentary General Election will now be held on the first Thursday in May 2024.

 European Parliamentary Elections

 European Parliamentary elections are held every five years on a date determined by the council of the European communities and takes place throughout Europe between Thursday and the following Sunday of the specified week.
 The reason being that traditionally Member States vote on different days of the week, e.g. United Kingdom votes on Thursdays, Italy votes on Sundays.
-Elections were last held on 22 May 2014.
+Elections were last held on 23 May 2019.
 Rutland is part of the East Midlands Region which is represented by five members of the European Parliament (MEP’s).
-The next UK European Parliamentary Elections are due to be held in 2019.